Pork Sinigang (Sinigang na Baboy)

 Cooking Tips

-• Not all the veggies cook at the same time: Timing is key for cooking the veggies in sinigang.
+Stagger your addition of vegetables: Timing is key for cooking the veggies in sinigang.
 Add them too early, and the veggies become mushy and overcooked.
 Add them too late, and the veggies don’t have a chance to soften and they retain their unpleasant bitterness.

 Filipino Pork Sinigang (Sinigang na Baboy)